carter3689/django-practice/django-getting-started.md

 # CRUD

-Create -- add item to database
+Create -- add item to database -- POST
-Retrieve -- get item (s) from the database
+Retrieve -- get item (s) from the database -- detail_view -- GET
-Update -- Make changes/updates to the item(s) in the database Delete -- delete item from database
+Update -- Make changes/updates to the item(s) in the database -- PATCH / PUT / POST
+Delete -- delete item from database -- DELETE

 List -- list all items from database (or a queryset) Search -- search items from the database